powersync-ja/self-host-demo/demos/supabase/README.md

 supabase start
 ```

 Once started the console will contain details for the Supabase services.
-Apply the `anon key` to the `.env` file.
+Apply the `anon key` and `JWT secret` to the `.env` file.

 Note: Default Supabase projects expose the Postgres DB on a high port number.
 We currently only support ports in the range of `port >= 1024 && port <= 49151`.
 This demo configures Postgres on port `5433`.